CamoCatX/camocatx.github.io/about.md

 * VoIP Software Solutions and the whole VoIP stack (Sales, Technical and Executive) including Software Development, Deployment, Network Infrastructure, Security, Support...

-* Connecting Legacy Systems to Newer VoIP and Software Technologies and Finding solutions for difficult or impossible IT/Software problems.
+* Connecting Legacy Systems to Newer VoIP and Software Technologies.

+* Finding solutions for difficult or impossible IT/Software problems.
+Such as finding new solutions and bypass a closed-source proprietary legacy programming language limitations in some situations.
 I believe:

 > Nothing is impossible in IT and Security and the only limitation is in our own Imagination!